near/near-jsonrpc-client-rs/README.md

 # near-api-providers (N-AR providers)

-Rust crate providing direct interfaces to the NEAR Protocol via RPC API
+Generic, low-level interfaces for interacting with the NEAR Protocol via JSON_RPC / HTTP.

 > DO NOT USE: this crate is unfinalized and therefore, unfit for use.